Donkey Rescue: Interview With Stephanie Summers-Mayer

 Adopting a donkey is much like adopting a dog.
 When you adopt a dog you really want to pay attention to that breed-specific dog and find one that fits your lifestyle.
 Border Collies, for instance, would probably, for the most part, go pretty crazy tied up in a small backyard, because they're just living and breathing to go chase things and hurt things and they might get destructive and they might start to tear up your drywall.
 A livestock animal or a larger animal like a donkey certainly needs the land to roam.

-She Even Helped Out A Pig
+She Even Helped Out a Pig

 I have a really funny story about a pig.
 There is a woman who lives in the city just outside of Saint Louis.
 And she lives in a duplex in a neighborhood.
 And she's had this pig since it was a baby.
 And she connected with me.
 Her neighbor actually used to help her and pet-sit for her.
 Then something happened between them.
 This neighbor started complaining and reported her to the city and tried to get the pig taken away because she was living in a city and wasn't supposed to have animals like that there.
 So she was preparing to find a home for this pig and this was her baby.
 I told her that I could help her out and try to take care of him for her, given her situation.
 Well, she ends up going to court over this and winning her case.
 She was able to keep her pet in the home.
 I felt so good about that.